-The Board of Directors believes that one of its most important responsibilities is to oversee how management manages the various risks the Company faces and has delegated primary responsibility for overseeing the Company's Enterprise Risk Management (or ERM) program to the Audit Committee.
-It is management's responsibility to manage risk and bring to the Audit Committee's and the Board of Directors' attention the most material risks to the Company.
-The Company's head of internal audit, who reports independently to the Audit Committee, facilitates the ERM program under the sponsorship of our Executive Leadership Team (or ELT), which includes our President and Chief Executive Officer; Executive Vice President, Chief Legal Officer; Chief Scientific Officer and Global Head of Research & Development and Quality; Executive Vice President, Human Resources; President, International Pharmaceuticals and Executive Vice President of Corporate Development; Executive Vice President and Chief Compliance Officer; President, Par Pharmaceuticals; President, Branded Pharmaceuticals; amongst others.
+The Board of Directors believes that one of its most important responsibilities is to oversee how management manages the various risks the Company faces and has delegated primary responsibility for overseeing the Company's Enterprise Risk

+Management (or ERM) program to the Audit Committee.
+It is management's responsibility to manage risk and bring the most material risks to the Company to the attention of the Audit Committee and the Board of Directors.
+The Company's head of internal audit, who reports functionally to the Audit Committee, facilitates the ERM program under the sponsorship of our Executive Leadership Team (or ELT), which includes our current named executive officers and other senior leaders overseeing the Company's various key functions and business segments.
 Enterprise risks are identified and prioritized by management, and each risk is assigned by the Board to a Board committee or the full Board for oversight based on the nature of the risk area and the committee's charter.
 The committee or full Board agendas include discussions of individual risk areas throughout the year.
-Additionally, the Audit Committee agendas include periodic updates on the ERM process throughout the year.
-The Board level risk discussions are led by an assigned executive sponsor, from the ELT, for each risk area.
+Additionally, the Audit Committee agendas include periodic updates on the ERM process.

-The Audit Committee also regularly reviews treasury risks (insurance, credit and debt), financial and accounting, legal, tax and compliance risks, information technology security risks and other risk management functions.
+The Audit Committee regularly reviews treasury risks (insurance, credit and debt), financial and accounting, legal, tax and compliance risks, information technology security risks and other risk management activities.
 In addition, the Compensation Committee considers risks related to succession planning and the attraction and retention of talent as well as risks relating to the design of compensation programs and arrangements.
 The Compensation Committee also reviews compensation and benefit plans affecting Endo employees in addition to those applicable to our executive officers.
 The full Board considers strategic risks and opportunities and regularly receives detailed reports from the committees regarding risk oversight in their respective areas of responsibility.